mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

  }
 ```

-### Time to compile
+## Time to Build

-The compile process converts your task logic and manifest into deployable artifacts:
+Let's compile to convert my task logic and manifest into deployable artifacts:

-build/task.wasm - Compiled WebAssembly binary

-build/manifest.json - Processed manifest configuration

-So, I decided to compile in a very confident way:

 ```bash
 mimic compile